Saturday, April 23, 2011

 A specialist (read earlier wish, expressed just below)?
 Fat chance!
 Since I left mainstream media, I have gone into crafts; enjoyed the organizational, communications, and social/educational/ developmental/human relations challenges that came with being president for two years of my high school alumni association; line-edited for two specialized monthly magazines for four years; copy-edited a health guidebook and a public administration handbook; and conducted an editing workshop for career magazine editors.

-with young students and editors via seminars and workshops the writing and editing skills honed through my four decades in radio, television, and print; 2) assist a sociopreneurial program that will set up livelihood development enterprises on the barangay level in target municipalities in the country; and 3) organize a comprehensive data bank of updated international agriculture and aquaculture research and information.
+My next work will be an equally mixed bag, since I have agreed to: 1) share with young students and editors via seminars and workshops the writing and editing skills honed through my four decades in radio, television, and print; 2) assist a sociopreneurial program that will set up livelihood development enterprises on the barangay level in target municipalities in the country; and 3) organize a comprehensive data bank of updated international agriculture and aquaculture research and information.
 I'm so looking forward to the exciting demands of these new involvements.

 ____________________